ryanstreur/typeorm/docs/data-source.md

 ## What is `DataSource`

-Your interaction with the database is only possible once you setup a `DataSource`.
+Your interaction with the database is only possible once you set up a `DataSource`.
 TypeORM's `DataSource` holds your database connection settings and establishes initial database connection or connection pool depending on the RDBMS you use.